pyvista/pyvista/docs/tools/plotting.rst

 IPython Interactive Plotting Tools
 ----------------------------------

-``vista`` comes packed with several interactive plotting tools to make using the filters a bit more intuitive (see :ref:`ipy_tools_ref`).
+PyVista comes packed with several interactive plotting tools to make using the filters a bit more intuitive (see :ref:`ipy_tools_ref`).
 If in an IPython environment, call one of the tools on an input dataset to yield widgets that will control a filter or task in an interactive rendering scene.
-These tools create an :class:`vista.BackgroundPlotter` instance which can be accessed under the ``.plotter`` attribute for further scene manipulation:
+These tools create an :class:`pyvista.BackgroundPlotter` instance which can be accessed under the ``.plotter`` attribute for further scene manipulation:

 .. code:: python

-   import vista
+   import pyvista
-   from vista import examples
+   from pyvista import examples

    dataset = examples.load_hexbeam()

    # Use the slicer tool
-   tool = vista.OrthogonalSlicer(dataset)
+   tool = pyvista.OrthogonalSlicer(dataset)

    # Get the plotter for adding more datasets:
    p = tool.plotter